skai0001/GeoQuiz/README.md

 # GeoQuiz
-A practice Android application from the textbook "Android Programming: The Big Nerd Ranch Guide (3rd Edition)" This is the first app in the book.
+A practice Android application from the textbook "Android Programming: The Big Nerd Ranch Guide (3rd Edition)".<br/>
+This is the first app in the book.
 It covers initial basic concepts of Android programming.
 The app has a small database of True/False geography questions.
 Users can loop through the questions and get true/false answers.